TTomas65/3D-Bitcoin-Transaction-Visualiser/README.md

 - Transaction details modal on sphere click
 - Physics-based animations using Rapier physics engine
 - Responsive 3D environment with proper lighting and shadows

+## Performance Optimization

+The application is optimized to utilize your GPU's capabilities:
+- Uses WebGL for hardware-accelerated graphics rendering
+- Automatically requests high-performance GPU on systems with multiple graphics cards
+- Optimized rendering settings with antialiasing and disabled unnecessary alpha channel
+- Efficient 3D scene management with Three.js

 ## Color Coding